0x5a4/Luma/README.md

 ## Whats this?
 This project aims to create an easily expandable interface for controlling a ws2812 LED strip.
-Another goal was to make it not just accessible from a websocket but from any device that can send UDP Messages.
+Each device is uniquely identified by a combination of its IP-Address and a numeric ID to allow for multiple devices across different networks to still be distinguishable.

 ## Motivation
 I actually wrote an early version of this in the first Lockdown, but my lack of knowledge about Lua and electronics brought this project to a quick end.